Buying and selling goods online has become so commonplace, that rarely a day goes by without us making some online purchases

 For instance, big brands use “memory mirror technologies” powered by RFID tags to allow shoppers to try on virtual outfits before making a decision.
 Similarly, using iPads in fitting rooms help customers to check out reviews, find out the sizes available and make other informed choices

-Take the example of Rebecca Minkoff, an American fashion brand that has partnered with Magento ecommerce website development agency, to create a “Smart In-store Dressing Room.”
+Take the example of Rebecca Minkoff, an American fashion brand that has partnered with Magento ecommerce development company, to create a “Smart In-store Dressing Room.”
 Users can create a profile for them, and then the smart fitting room stores various info like – the apparel tried on by users, what they purchased and what they left behind.
 This helps the app send the right notifications to users when a particular product is available on sale

 This is just the starting of the “In-store Digital Experience.”
 As the technology catches on, customers can expect a seamless shopping experience, one that bridges online and offline shopping.